W. Michael Mathes: Awards

 In 1985, the Mexican government awarded Mathes the Order of the Aztec Eagle, the highest decoration bestowed on foreign citizens.

+In 2000 he was honored with the Sir Thomas More Medal for Book Collecting, "Private Collecting for the Public Good," by the University of San Francisco Gleeson Library and the Gleeson Library Associates.

 The government of Spain also awarded Mathes the Order of Isabella the Catholic in November 2005.
 He received award at the "International Colloquium of El Camino Real -- Mexico Norte y Texas" conference at the University of Texas campus in San Antonio, Texas.

 The Universidad Autónoma de Baja California awarded him the honorary degree of Doctor Honoris Causa.